gbass2/Socket-Programming-Project/README.md

 # TCP-and-UDP-Group-Chat
-This is a university project where we implemented a client-server group chat.
+This is a group university project where we implemented a client-server group chat.

 # Demonstration
   - UDP